 1. The rules and regulations

-Immigrants, returning residents and temporary residents are allowed to import household and personal effects into South Africa.
+Immigrants, returning SA residents, temporary residents and diplomats are allowed to import household and personal effects into South Africa.

 You are allowed one-duty free import.
 To do a second import, you’ll have to obtain permission from SA Customs.

 ‘Personal effects’ are items of a personal nature whereas ‘household effects’ are items which are less personal in nature.

 Examples of personal effects are clothing, shoes, books, videos and sporting equipment while ‘household effects’ could be, for instance, furniture, rugs, appliances, and crockery.

 The required forms are: